bamlab/dev-standards/backend/django/deploy-to-aws.mo.md

     (default is 3):
     ```
   - Connect to your IAM user
-  - Give a general name to your instance, generaly the name of the project/company, example: name_of_project-staging
+  - Give a general name to your instance, generally the name of the project/company, example: name_of_project-staging
   - Precise that you are using Python 3+
   - Say no to "CodeCommit"
   - Generate a new SSH Keypair that you will share with your teammates
-> Check: EB should have generated a ".elasticbeanstalk" folder in your directoy with your configuration
+> Check: EB should have generated a ".elasticbeanstalk" folder in your directory with your configuration
-- You can commit finaly your setup
+- You can commit finally your setup
   ```bash
   git add .
   git commit -m "Created EB project instance"